19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Mythic/Power Word Kill.md

 ---
 ***Scribe's Note***
-*There a dark tomes that suggest this powerful curse is used by all sorts of demons and unholy entities.
-Thankfully, the righteous efforts of the Imperial Arcane Guild have purged these evils from the records of the world, but the records around this spell are unfortunately all too credible.*
+*There are dark tomes that suggest this powerful curse is used by all sorts of unholy entities.
+Thankfully, the righteous efforts of the Imperial Arcane Guild have purged these evils from the records of the world, but the accounts of this spell are unfortunately all too credible.*